pfinorbi/kubernetes-resume-challenge/README.md

       targetPort: 3306
 ```

-Create a service of type LoadBalancer for the web application using the below manifest to expose it to the public.
+Create a service of type LoadBalancer for the web application using the below manifest to expose it to the public with `kubectl apply -f website-service.yaml --namespace $NS`.

 ```
 apiVersion: v1